ABSTRACTS: TALKS, BLITZ TALKS AND POSTERS

 -

 Poster: Each poster session will last 1 hour and 30 min.
 Posters are an ideal way to summarise research in a concise and visually attractive way.
 They also provide ample time for one-to-one discussions.
 Authors should prepare a short 3-5 min spiel of their poster.
-Posters should be prepared in A0 size, portrait format (1180 mm height x 841 mm width).
+Posters should be prepared in A0 size, portrait format (84cm (w) x 118.8cm (h)).

 Submission Requirements